rzfeeser/mtg/README.md

 ![rzfeeser.mtg Magic The Gathering Banner](https://github.com/rzfeeser/mtg/blob/main/docs/images/rzfeeser_ansible_mtg_collection.png?raw=true)

-This repository is an ansible collection, `rzfeeser.mtg`, written by @RZFeeser for the purposes of an Ansible collection containing plugins and playbooks that abstract interaction with Magic the Gather API service @ [MTG API](https://docs.magicthegathering.io/)
+This repository is an Ansible collection, `rzfeeser.mtg`, written by @RZFeeser for the purposes of an Ansible collection containing plugins and playbooks that abstract interaction with Magic the Gather API service @ [MTG API](https://docs.magicthegathering.io/)

 ### Overview